 “Let’s face it, artists are martyrs to their craft until they either die, succumb to societal pressures, or achieve success, and only a small fraction achieve measurable levels of success.
 And yet, it’s these musicians and artists that make life so much more palatable, whether you’re stuck in traffic, doing homework, painting, or out for a beer with friends.”

 The way they see it, the problem with Malta is a sort of vicious circle, the lack of good venues puts bands off, which in turn puts venues off from investing in getting better, and which as a result puts off potential fans from attending local gigs.
 One also can’t exclude Malta’s geographical isolation from all this, which prevents foreign bands from coming out on tour here and generating more interest through big names.
 It’s just not cost-effective for them to make the trip here.

-“Imagine if the government in Malta subsidized some of the costs of traveling to Malta for bands from abroad, or the costs of concert promotion, as long as local bands are on the bill.
+“Imagine if the government in pay someone to do my assignment some of the costs of traveling to Malta for bands from abroad, or the costs of concert promotion, as long as local bands are on the bill.
 That would be GREAT for the music scene here!
 Malta needs a major infusion of culture, and the government needs to invest.
 If Malta wants Valletta to be a credible cultural capital in 2018, then it needs to be the actual hub of culture in Malta.
 Currently, what is going in Valletta aside from lots of construction, and a few restaurants and wine bars?
 Nothing, absolutely nothing, and that is immediately apparent to anyone walking through the streets at night.”

 In the mean time, Mana Tapu have a number of live gigs coming up this summer.
 For more information just visit their online pages listed below: